vpinball/vpinball/docs/Accelerometer Velocity Input Tech Note.md

 [Improving the Virtual Pin Cab Input Model](http://mjrnet.org/pinscape/OpenPinballDevice/NewPinCabInput.htm):
-A more complete presentation of the ideas here, along with related changes for plunger input, aimed at both simulator developers and device developers.
+A more complete presentation of the ideas here, along with related changes for plunger input, written for simulator developers and device developers.